 To build and run the sample locally:

-The development web server is now running, and you can visit this URL in your browser:
+The local development server is now running, and you can visit this URL in your web browser:

 The app serves a page that allows anonymous users to sign the guestbook.

 To stop the local development server, press Control+C.